Clod/Grain-QR-Detection/README.md

 # Grain-QD-Detection

-# QR Code Processing Toolkit

-A Python toolkit for reading, detecting, and processing QR codes in image files.
+This project is a Python toolkit for reading, detecting, and processing QR codes and ChArUco boards in image files.

 ## Features
 - Read QR codes from image files